Open-SGF/gooddads/README.md

 * Navigate to the project directory and run `composer install`
 * For running sail commands, by default, you are required to enter the full path to the executable in `vendor/bin/sail`.
 Most devs prefer to create an alias in their shell so they only have to type `sail`.
 Read the sail docs about [configuring a sail alias](https://laravel.com/docs/11.x/sail#configuring-a-shell-alias).
 Further documentation will assume an alias exists in your shell.
 * Start the project: `sail up`
+* View the project in your browser at http://localhost:80